-Review the complexity of language learning, from children's innate capacities to the social, cognitive and linguistic supports in the environment.
-Study literacy, reading, comprehension, writing, literature, listening, speaking, vocabulary development, grammar, handwriting, spelling, and mixed media.
+This is the first of a two-part course in literacy.
+It reviews the complexity of language learning, from children's innate capacities to the social, cognitive and linguistic supports in the environment.
+It includes a study of literacy, reading, comprehension, writing, literature, listening, speaking, vocabulary development, grammar, handwriting, spelling, and mixed media.
 Literacy is related to a constructivist framework and attention is given to beginning literacy skills.
-Learn to adapt literacy instruction and assessment to accommodate the special learning needs of all students and become familiar with the code of ethics established by the International Reading Association, and literacy related standards in the NJPST and NJCCC.
-The first of a two-part course.
-Prerequisites: ED3100, ED3105, ED3110, ED4202.
+Candidates learn to adapt literacy instruction and assessment to accommodate the special learning needs of all students.
+Candidates become familiar with the Code of Ethics established by the International Reading Association and literacy related standards in the NJPST and NJCCCS and/or Common Core Standards (CCSS).
+Prerequisites: EDC3105, ED3110, ED3100.